starlake-ai/starlake/src/main/python/README.md

 It is recommended to use it in combination with  **[starlake dag generation](https://starlake-ai.github.io/starlake/docs/concepts/orchestration)**, but can be used directly as is in your **DAGs**.

+## Prerequisites

+Before installing `starlake-airflow`, ensure the following minimum versions are installed on your system:

+- starlake 1.0.0
+- Python: 3.8 or higher
+- Apache Airflow: 2.6.0 or higher

+TODO check for versions later

 ## Installation

 ```bash